 COVID-19 (Coronavirus) Statement

-As the prevalence and impact of COVID-19 continues to evolve, the Songbook Academy is monitoring and responding to the public health situation regarding the novel coronavirus.
-With the closing of our application season and preparations ramping up for the annual Songbook Academy week, we are continuing to assess our ability to safely support the forty finalists, guest teaching team and visitors who will travel to Carmel, Indiana to participate in a week of masterclasses, performances and workshops from July 11-18, 2020.
-At this time, we expect that the program will continue as planned.
-However, it is important to note that this is a dynamic situation, and we may need to make adjustments if conditions change significantly over the coming weeks.
+As the current national health crisis regarding the novel coronavirus (COVID-19) continues to evolve, the Songbook Academy is closely monitoring and assessing our ability to safely support the forty finalists, guest teaching team and visitors who will travel to Carmel, Indiana to participate in a week of masterclasses, performances and workshops from July 11-18, 2020.
+We know this is a dynamic situation, and we may need to adjust as conditions evolve over the coming weeks.

 We realize that the drastic measures being taken across the nation to mitigate the spread of the virus is putting a great deal of added pressure and stress on our prospective students attempting to complete their applications by Sunday, March 15th.
 For this reason, we are extending the 2020 deadline to Sunday, March 22nd at 11:59 PM and will work with students on a case by case basis to make recommendations if they do not have access to an accompanist, track or recording device.
 The most important thing you can do in the meantime is visit app.getacceptd.com/songbookacademy and open an application to let us know you are planning to apply.

 Please note: this will also mean that acceptance notifications will not be sent until:

 Due to the current emergency situation, the Songbook Academy has paused the full program fee payment schedule and the final registration phase that requests the submission of the finalists' travel plans.
 We realize this is a difficult time for families, especially financially, and want to ease the burden of paying a large fee or deposit for your finalist’s summer activities at this time.
 Staff will inform families when this portion of the registration process becomes active again.